crate/crate/docs/appendices/release-notes/unreleased.rst

 .. stable branch.
 You can add a version label (`v/X.Y`) to the pull request for
 .. an automated mergify backport.

+- Fixed a race condition that could cause a ``INSERT INTO`` operation to get stuck.

 - Fixed an issue that could cause queries with ``objectColumn = ?`` expressions to fail if the object contains inner arrays.